neurodance/teams-ai/teams.md/docs/main/welcome.md

 ## Overview

-Microsoft Teams has a robust developer ecosystem with a broad suite of capabilities, now unified via Teams AI library v2.
-Whether you are building [AI-powered agents](/typescript/in-depth-guides/ai), [message extensions](/typescript/in-depth-guides/message-extensions), embedded web applications, or Graph, Teams AI library v2 has you covered.
+Microsoft Teams has a robust developer ecosystem with a broad suite of capabilities, now unified via Teams SDK.
+Whether you are building [AI-powered agents](/typescript/in-depth-guides/ai), [message extensions](/typescript/in-depth-guides/message-extensions), embedded web applications, or Graph, Teams SDK has you covered.

 ## ⭐ What's new?